Billy Graham Chaplains Support Grieving Cree First Nation Community After Shooting

 Our BG-RRT chaplains will serve in the community and alongside the local churches to provide spiritual and emotional care.

 “As Christians, our lives are marked by blessings and battles, often occurring simultaneously.
 This is the reality that is currently being shared by the community of Mistissini,” said Tristan Klassen, manager of BG-RRT.
-“While the church rejoices in the profound news of recent revival and many salvations, there is also deep sorrow for the loss of two individuals and all involved in this recent tragedy.
+“While the church rejoices in the profound news of many salvations, there is also deep sorrow for the loss of two individuals and all involved in this recent tragedy.
 We recognize that many are affected by these events, and our thoughts and prayers are with those who mourn.”

 Two chaplains reached the community on Feb.
 2, with more arriving in the coming days.